-A plethora of career prospects are available for history majors.
+A plethora of career prospects is available for history majors.
 And they’re not just confined to the classroom or the museum.
 Some can even fetch you a six-figure salary and take you around the world.

 If you want your passion to become your profession, here are 15 careers you should consider:

 Historians are employed by both public and private entities.
 They are usually tasked with researching the history of a group of people or places.
 They can also be responsible for recording recent events for future reference.

 If you can stomach spending hours examining thousand-year-old human skeletons (or feces in some cases), then you might just enjoy a career in archaeology.
 Most of an archaeologist’s life is spent digging through ancient burials and historical sites.

 If you’re looking to earn good money though, you might as well move on to other careers on this list.
 The average annual salary for this profession is only pegged at $50,412 per year.